 A 560 score means you likely have negative items on your report.
 Removing those negative items (or hard inquiries) is usually the quickest way to fixing your report.

 We recommend speaking with a friendly credit repair expert online to help guide you through this process.
-Your consultation is completely free, no-pressure, and will set you on the right path toward boosting your score.
+Your consultation is completely free, no-pressure, and will set you on the right path.